-Table 3 shows the available credits for the building type and construction scope, the category weighting, and the targeted credits for this development.
-The chosen credit distribution achieves an Excellent rating with 72.51%.
+Tables 3, 4 and 5 show the available credits for the building type and construction scope, the category weighting, and the targeted credits for this development.
+The chosen credit distribution achieves an Excellent rating with 71.16% for the retail, 71.53% on the office, and 72.68% on the healthcare.

 This should be considered as a potential rating and requires immediate action from the developer to implement additional strategies due to the current stage of the project.
 Detailed attention should be given to each issue.
-The credit distribution is subject to the project being registered under the BREEAM New Construction V6 scheme.
+The credit distribution is subject to the project being registered under the BREEAM New Construction V6.1 scheme.
 This pre-assessment is based on the assumption that the buildings works fall in to RIBA stage 5.

-Appendix B covers the credits that have been recommended to achieve 72.51%, including a summary of the targeted criteria from the BREEAM V6 manual.
-For full context and more detailed information on the credit requirements, please refer to the BREEAM V6 manual.
+Appendix B covers the credits that have been recommended to achieve Excellent, including a summary of the targeted criteria from the BREEAM V6.1 manual.
+For full context and more detailed information on the credit requirements, please refer to the BREEAM V6.1 manual.